bencasalino/Knowledge/TableOfContents/JavaScript/higher-order-functions.md

 - you could essential run a map or filter with the reduce native array method
 - could not necessarily return a new array, could be object, string, number etc.

+**NOTE:** Concept of Accumulator:

+- starting point and ending point of (return value) of our reduce function. reduce is essentially returning the accumulator.

 ```
 function reduce(array, combine, start) {
   let current = start;